-The actual count should last for ten minutes - if you have a mobile phone with an timer or alarm that is an easy way to ensure you count for exactly the right length of time.
+The actual count should last for ten minutes - if you have a mobile phone with a timer or alarm that is an easy way to ensure you count for exactly the right length of time.
+You should stand close enough to the flowers so that you can see visiting insects easily, but try not to lean right over the top of the flower patch as this can prevent insects from visiting.

-During the ten minutes, use a tally count (e.g. ) on your recording form to count every insect that lands on one of the flowers of your target flower species within the 50×50cm square patch:
+During the ten minutes, use a tally count (e.g. HHII) on your recording form to count every insect that lands on one of the flowers of your target flower species within the 50×50cm square patch: